jgswift/observr/README.md

 ### Streaming

-The stream provides an easy way to wrap around multiple subjects at once and listen to many events.
+A stream provides an easy way to wrap around multiple subjects at once and listen to many events.

 ```php
 $bob = new User